 Now, since we analyzed both scenarios separately, we can get to the final step — compare two scenarios.

 Both scenarios should be imported to run the Comparison experiment .

 The first page of the experiment results contains all the selected statistics.
-All the data the statistics show is a mean value aggregated from the replications.

 As we can see the Service Level by Orders is the same for both scenarios, and it is the maximum available value. the Max Lead Time is lower in the baseline scenario, which is better, because there is more time available for dealing with unpredicted, urgent situations before delivery becomes longer than the Expected Lead Time.

 Revenue is almost the same, this little difference is only of stochastic nature, because demand is the same in both scenarios.
 Which means that the difference in profit is only due to difference in Total Cost.

 The Profit & Loss comparison page contains comparison of the Profit and loss statement tables.
 To make statistics more convenient for analysis we need to will filter the Scenario column of each table by the scenario name.

 - In the first table type baseline in the filter field of the Scenario column.

 - In the second table type comparison in the filter field of the Scenario column.